rk4784/YodleeDemo/README.md

 Step:1 Download code from this url https://github.com/rk4784/YodleeDemo

-Step:2 Click Clone or download button and download as a zip file and extract the zip on your local machine.
+Step:2 Click Clone or download button and download as a zip file and extract the zip on your local machine and rename "YodleeDemo-master" to "YodleeDemo".

 Step:3 Put the extracted code on apache server.